viniciusgerevini/shromp/docs/en/2-organisation/2-theme.md

 ## Templates

 Check the [Handlebars documentation](https://handlebarsjs.com/guide/) for syntax and features.
-Usually a handlebars file looks like this:
+Usually, a handlebars file looks like this:

 ```hbs
 <ul class="people_list">